tytydraco/yessleep/out/Crawdads.md

 \*\*\*

-End of Part One//Didn't realize these things had a character limit, but I'll make a second post with the rest of that transcribed story soon.
+End of Part One//Didn't realize these things had a character limit, but I'll make a second post with the rest of that transcribed story soon.[Pt.2](https://www.reddit.com/r/nosleep/comments/1mb0pe0/crawdads_pt_2/)